zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/automatic-indexing/automatic-indexing.md

 This Lab will use the Sales History (SH) sample schema.

 1. If you aren't already logged in, login to the instance using ssh.
+If you are already logged in, skip to Step 4.

     ````
     ssh -i ~/.ssh/<sshkeyname> opc@<Your Compute Instance Public IP Address>